-The company's underwriting performance experienced significant growth over FY17 where its IFRS profit before tax more than doubled.
-The primarily driver of the profitability improvement was due to the favorable claims experience over the year.
+The Company's underwriting performance experienced significant growth over the financial year where it's IFRS profit before tax increased by £11.0m.
+The primary driver of the profitability improvement was due to the favorable claims experience over the year offset partly by increased expenses in the year.